Max Rohowsky, Ph.D.

 Applying database migrations to the Supabase platform requires a link between your local project and the Supabase platform.

-To create the link, insert your project_id (aka. project ref.) into:
+After login, create the link by inserting your project_id (aka. project ref.) into:

 npx supabase link --project-ref <project_id>